Pa00k/pa00k-site/construction.markdown

 ### Aluminium parts

 <p>
 Most of the parts are cut from an aluminuim board with water-jet CNC machine.
 The blueprint for cutting is shown on the right.
-We carefully chose aluminium as the basic material for the skeleton because of his good properties such as lightness, hardness, attractive look and low chemical reactivness.
+We carefully chose aluminium as the basic material for the skeleton because of his good properties such as lightness, hardness, attractive look and low chemical reactivity.
 </p>
 </div>